UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

 ``filter()`` is another functional concept: building an new list with only *some* of the elements -- "filtering" out the ones you don't want.

-This is tp support the comon case of when you have a conditional in the loop:
+This is to support the common case of when you have a conditional in the loop:

 .. code-block:: python